Supervisor/supervisor/README.txt

   Supervisor has been tested and is known to run on Linux (Fedora Core 5, Ubuntu 6), Mac OS X (10.4), and Solaris (10 for Intel) and FreeBSD 6.1.
 It will likely work fine on most UNIX systems.

-It will not run at all under any version of Windows.
+  Supervisor will not run at all under any version of Windows.

   Supervisor requires Python 2.3 or better.